Polyanyanwu/pension-adviser-pp3/README.md

 ![Performance Data Model for Computation](/readme-docs/return-rates.png)

 In this model when additional data becomes available, it could be added to the Excel sheet and be used in the computation.

+## **Bugs**

+### **Current Bugs**
+- Another user could access the enquiry results of somone if the user name is known

+*This is due to the fact that the application is not using any means of ensuring unique identity of a user.
+There is no password maintained in the application as it is presently.
+To resolve this could have involved maintaining passwords and associating them sith the user name.
+Full validation of passwords, hashing, expiration and all that goes into password maintenance would require more time than is available to me for this project.*

+- The application is not responsive in mobile devices and small screens.

+*This seem to be from the setup of the terminal template and beyond scope for me to deal with.
+As a result the program is easily usable only on computer screens*

+- The application seems to stop accepting input after some inactive time

+*Again this seems to be from the terminal setup and beyond my scope*

+### **Resolved Bugs**

+1. Delete existing result of enquiry resturns successful even on an empty worksheet.

+This was resolved with Commit [4629107](https://github.com/Polyanyanwu/pension-adviser-pp3/commit/462910724d333966d89fa417e001496b3b4f6ffe) by deleting the Worksheet for the user instead of only clearing the content.
+The intended behaviour is to delete the Worksheet, then the application will return the correct message.

+2. I was getting warning of formating a regular string which could be done with f-string.

+This was resolved in Commit [7aaec39](https://github.com/Polyanyanwu/pension-adviser-pp3/commit/7aaec39ba050335a441159358957d0ac0bfc6333) by changing the statement using f-string.

+3. User name was case sensitive making the application create a new user due to case sensitivity

+Resolution was via Commit [4a5d13](https://github.com/Polyanyanwu/pension-adviser-pp3/commit/4a5d13f531f2a51aa9e4c85adac07bf5fd28ce42) which cahnged user names to lower case before saving the Worksheet.

+4. The application was crashing when a user try to print empty existing data

+Resolved by initializing the existing data to an empty list `existing_data = []` via Commit [31c8be9](https://github.com/Polyanyanwu/pension-adviser-pp3/commit/31c8be957b5f3f9c24915eab4ad84050891a0f0a)

+5. Newly created user was not able to continue using the application

+Resolved by returning `True` to `validate_existing_user` function via Commit [e795527](https://github.com/Polyanyanwu/pension-adviser-pp3/commit/e795527120cea7643413a47dd85aadd577f31000)